RaphaelIT7/gmod-holylib/README.md

 2. Put the `holylib.vdf` into the `garrysmod/addons/` directory.
 3. Put the `gmsv_holylib_linux.so` into the `garrysmod/lua/bin/` directory.

+## How to update (Newer GhostInj)

+> [!NOTE]
+> Don't try to use plugin_unload since it might not work because of things like the networking module which currently can't be unloaded.
+> To update holylib you will always need to shutdown the server.

+1. Append `_updated` to the new file to have a result like this `gmsv_holylib_linux_updated.so`.
+2. Upload the file into the `lua/bin` folder
+3. Restart the server normally.
+On the next startup the ghostinj will update holylib to use the new file.

+## How to update (Older GhostInj versions)

+1. Shutdown the server
+2. Upload the new file
+3. Enjoy it

 ## Next Update
 \- [+] Added `entitylist` module.
 \- \- [+] Many `pvs.*` function accept now a `EntityList`.